yohamta/furex/README.md

 # furex
-A simple and extensible UI library with small subset of flexbox-layout which is made to create a game with [Ebiten](https://ebiten.org/)
+A simple UI library with a subset of flexbox layout for [Ebiten](https://ebiten.org/)

-## Simple usage
+## Example Usage

 ```go
 import "github.com/yohamta/furex"